 - Nerve cells are insulated with fats and that insulation is important for proper communication.

-- The vitamins listed above, especially vitamin D, are shown to be important for cognitive function and are only absorbed through fat.
+- Particularly vitamin D is shown to be important for cognitive function and are only absorbed through fat (like bullet #1)

 - Cell Membranes

 - Your body is quite literally ALL cells.
-Every cell membrane needs to be properly built so the appropriate particles can or can’t pass through.
+Every cell membrane needs to be properly built so the right particles can or can’t pass through.
 If this does not function properly, you can run into many problems like nutrients not being absorbed correctly.
 It’s like a weak built wall versus a strong concrete wall.

 - A spoonful of almond butter or other fatty snacks will make your cravings go away but don’t overdo it.